Sam-superlab/Sam-superlab.github.io/index.md

 ## My Extracurricular Activities
-Activity on the common application will not demonstrate how great they are:
+Activity on the words will not demonstrate how great they are:
 - [Community service projects]()
 - [Clubes and Sports team]()